Wolff-Parkinson-White Syndrome (Episodic Palpitations) in cats

 Prognosis and follow-up care

-The prognosis for cats with WPW syndrome varies depending on the severity of the symptoms and the effectiveness of the treatment.
-Cats that show no or only mild symptoms and respond well to medication usually have a good prognosis and can live a normal life.
+The prognosis for cats with WPW Syndrome varies depending on the severity of the symptoms and the effectiveness of the treatment.
+Cats who show no or only mild symptoms and respond well to medication usually have a good prognosis and can live a normal life.

-In cats with severe symptoms or those who do not respond well to medical treatment, the prognosis may be poorer.
+In cats with severe symptoms or those who do not respond well to drug treatment, the prognosis may be worse.
 In such cases, an invasive procedure can significantly improve the cat’s quality of life.

 Regular veterinary check-ups are important to monitor the cat’s condition and make adjustments to treatment if necessary.